a man wearing a suit and tie

 Why do I need an attorney?

-In short, an experienced personal injury lawyer will be able level the playing field by negotiating settlements, navigating the pre-trial process, taking your case to trial, and fighting for the compensation you deserve—all with a greater chance of success than if you do it yourself.
+In short, an experienced personal injury lawyer will be able to level the playing field by negotiating settlements, navigating the pre-trial process, taking your case to trial, and fighting for the compensation you deserve—all with a greater chance of success than if you do it yourself.
 Having a personal injury lawyer will get the attention of the party you are claiming against, and your likelihood of negotiating a fair settlement is much higher.

 How soon after I am injured do I have to file a lawsuit?